luamz/luamz/README.md

 ### Hi there, I'm Luam 👋!
-I'm a Software Developer with a Computer Degree from UFF.
+I'm a Software Developer with a Computer Science Degree from UFF.